egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 >An utterance which expresses the present proposition as replacing and thus 'countering' another proposition which would have been expected.

 Typically, `disclaim: counter` involves conjunctions such as *although*, *but*, *however*, which signals the meanings of `Counter` in an explicit manner.
 This signals `concession` and `counter expectations`.
-- _**Although** the religion motif was not commonly discussed among the discussants_, the relevance of this theme to these various texts need to be brought to attention.
+- **Although the religion motif was not commonly discussed among the discussants**, the relevance of this theme to these various texts need to be brought to attention.
-- _**Although** provisional_, our model has implications for pedagogy.
+- **Although provisional**, our model has implications for pedagogy.
-- In comparison, 32% of the respondents felt that the conventional downtown was still a major attraction, _even **though** the regional centre had gained quite a vast amount of popularity and did to large extent have an air of modernity_.
+- In comparison, 32% of the respondents felt that the conventional downtown was still a major attraction, **even though the regional centre had gained quite a vast amount of popularity and did to large extent have an air of modernity**.
-- _**While** the Supreme Court rejected the “quality of care” argument in the federation case_, the oligopolistic characteristics and purchasing structure of insurance make this outcome unsurprising.
+- **While the Supreme Court rejected the “quality of care” argument in the federation case**, the oligopolistic characteristics and purchasing structure of insurance make this outcome unsurprising.
-- _**While** that grief is deeply understood_, the problem with tragedies like this one is that they become a heyday for the overly-sincere, maudlin, righteousindignation crowd.
+- **While that grief is deeply understood**, the problem with tragedies like this one is that they become a heyday for the overly-sincere, maudlin, righteousindignation crowd.
-- _Even **though** he had taken all his medication_, his leg did*n’t (DENY)* look any better.
+- **Even though he had taken all his medication**, his leg did n’t look any better.
 - Every single law is addressed to the men, with the use of the pronoun “he” throughout the text, **even** when the laws are closely referring to female issues.

 `Disclaim: Counter` sometimes includes less obvious realizations.
 For example, adjuncts such as *even*, *only*, *just*, and *still* may "also have a counter-expectational aspect to their meanings" (Martin & White, p.
 121).